kali-mx/BlogContent/Dawn2_BOF.md

 if __name__ == "__main__":
     main()
 ```
 We are checking that every hex value from x00-FF is in order without any errors.
-To do this right-click on the ESP and select Follow Dump from the menu.
+To do this, right-click on the ESP and select Follow Dump from the menu.
 Here it is good to go:

 ![badchar](https://user-images.githubusercontent.com/76034874/181870131-29d479b1-fb04-4e7d-a1ff-2dc5c950295c.png)